 Step 5: Implement Progressive Overload

-To ensure continuous improvement, you need to progressively increase the demands placed on your body.
-This can be achieved by manipulating various training variables, such as:
+To ensure continuous improvement, you need to progressively raise the demands placed on your body.
+This can be achieved by adjusting various training variables, such as:

 - Increasing weight or resistance